 There's something about getting tucked in in the shadow of a 94-foot-long blue whale that inspires likewise larger-than-life dreams, in kids and adults alike.
-A sleepover at the American Museum of Natural History, via their after-hours "A Night at the Museum" program, running through summer and fall, is just the ticket for widening wee ones' horizons.
+A sleepover at the American Museum of Natural History in New York City, via their after-hours "A Night at the Museum" program, running through summer and fall, is just the ticket for widening wee ones' horizons.

 There's Plenty to Do Before Bed